Constraining the Hubble Constant with a Simulated Full Covariance Matrix Using Neural Networks: Constraining Using the CC Dataset

 \section{Constraining $\mathrm{H}_0$ Using the CC Dataset}

-To examine how different combinations of hyperparameters influence the constrained $\mathrm{H}_0$, we use the CC dataset listed in Table \ref{tab:cc_data} together with the simulated covariance matrix to perform the constraint on $\mathrm{H}_0$.
-The simulated covariance matrix is created by the FCNN, based on the proposed covariance matrix.
-Different combinations of hyperparameters, determined by various criteria, are used in the FCNN to generate the simulated covariance matrix.
-To minimize the influence of the chosen constraint method on the $\mathrm{H}_0$ results derived from the CC dataset with a simulated covariance matrix, this research employs two complementary approaches: the EMCEE and the GP.
+This section assesses how PD-CovNet hyperparameter choices and CC data configurations with different covariance matrices affect the constraint on $\mathrm{H}_0$.
+Using the CC dataset in Table~\ref{tab:cc_data}, we simulate a $33\times33$ covariance (PD33) with PD-CovNet trained on the published $15\times15$ covariance.
+And compare four configurations: NoCov (no covariance), Cov15 (published $15\times15$ covariance), PD33 (PD-CovNet $33\times33$), and PD33Alt denotes an alternative hyperparameter setting).
+To minimize the influence of the chosen constraint method on the constrained $\mathrm{H}_0$ results, this research employs two complementary approaches: EMCEE and GP.